-With this strategy, you would plan a buy the home, and pay down the loan quickly.
-In due course, save the cash to make the improvements or refinance your loan.
+With this strategy, you would plan a buy the home, pay down the loan quickly.
+In due course, save the cash to make the improvements or refinance your loan to do the renovations.

 Strategy 3: Let the tenants contribute to your dream home

 With this strategy, you would rent something which is close to your employment.
-The aim would be that you could reduce costs by not having a car, or reduce car ownership to one.
+The aim would be that you could reduce costs by not having a car, or reducing car ownership to one.

-Decide which is the dream location for your home and buy the house as an investment property.
+Decide which is the dream location for your home and buy the property as an investment property.
 This way, you will have tenants contributing to loan payments.
 A bonus is the interest will be tax deductible.
-Remember that the time you rent the property will be subject to capital gains tax if you ever sell your Dream Home.
-But given your ownership is likely to be quite long, this should end up being only a small percentage of the profit.
+Remember that the time you rent the property will be subject to capital gains tax if you ever sell you dream home.
+But given your ownership if likely to be quite long, this should end up being only a small percentage of the profit.